-Fast food like pizza, lasagna, cheese pasta, have high cheese content and on the other hand, burger, fries, fried foods, have high fat content and low fiber.
+Fast food like pizza, lasagna, and cheese pasta, have high cheese content and on the other hand, burgers, fries, and fried foods, have high-fat content and low fiber.
 Avoid consuming fast food if you want to manage your hemorrhoids.

 Apart from dietary changes some other lifestyle changes are also important to avoid hemorrhoids.
 Such as;

 - Drink a lot of water and stay hydrated to avoid constipation